solrevdev/solrevdev.github.io/_posts/2020-05-18-deploy-aspnet-core-web-api-to-fly-via-docker.md

 flyctl auth token
 ```

-Go to your repository on GitHub and select Setting then to Secrets and create a secret called FLY_API_TOKEN with the value of the token we just created.
+Go to your repository on GitHub and select Setting then to Secrets and create a secret called FLY\_API\_TOKEN with the value of the token we just created.

-Next create the file `.github/workflows/fly.yml`
+Next, create the file `.github/workflows/fly.yml`

 ```yml
 name: Fly Deploy